icarofua/vehicle-rear/README.md

 ```
 pip3 install -r requirements.txt
 ```
-## 2 Configuration
+## 2. Configuration
 config.py

-If you prefer to run the model in the second gpu you can use config_1.py instead of config.py in the python code.
+If you prefer to run the model in the second GPU you can use config_1.py instead of config.py in the python code.

 You need to change the following line: from config import *